jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 ```

 #### Create a QueueRunner
-Define a QueueRunner which will later start NUM_THREADS of enqueue_op1
+Define a QueueRunner which will later start a number of threads for enqueue_op1.
 ```python
 qr = tf.train.QueueRunner(queue, [enqueue_op1] * NUM_THREADS)
 ```